RandyRDavila/GraffitiAI/README.md

 ## Acknowledgments

-GraffitiAI is inspired by the pioneering work of GRAFFITI and its successors in automated mathematical discovery.
+GraffitiAI is inspired by the pioneering work of GRAFFITI and built using the ideas of *TxGraffiti*.

+### Author

+Randy R. Davila, PhD